-As one of the leading roofers at Lake of Ozarks, we are often asked if metal roofing is better than a shingle roof.
-Unfortunately, the answer isn’t as straight forward or evident as most people would like it to be.
+As one of the leading roofers at Lake of Ozarks, we are often asked, “Is metal roofing better than a shingle roof?”
+Unfortunately, the answer isn’t as straightforward or evident as most people would like it to be.

 You can opt to install asphalt shingles if you’re looking for a safe bet in terms of durability, availability, and ease of installation.
 On the other hand, if you want more durability, longer life, and perhaps something different then metal roofing is worth considering.